oarevalo/core/README.md

 ----------------
 You can use Core either from a central location or by including the 'core' directory within your application.

-* The easiest ways to use it is by having your main Application.cfc extend core.coreApp.cfc; However you can also use coreApp by creating an instance of it, setting the appropriate settings and calling the onRequestStart() method for every request.
+* The easiest ways to use it is by having your main `Application.cfc` extend `core.coreApp.cfc`; However you can also use coreApp by creating an instance of it, setting the appropriate settings and calling the `onRequestStart()` method on every request.

-* Configure your app programmatically using the available config options (see next section)
+* Configure your application programmatically using the available config options (see next section)

 * Create an index.cfm file with the following content: